Grand-Bassam, Côte d’Ivoire - Things to Do in Grand-Bassam

 Getting Around

-Grand-Bassam is a compact town that can easily be explored on foot, especially the historic Quartier France where most attractions are concentrated within a few blocks.
-For longer distances or to reach the beaches, motorcycle taxis (zemidjan) are abundant and cost 200-500 CFA francs for short trips.
-Bicycle rentals are available from some hotels and guesthouses for around 2,000-3,000 CFA francs per day, offering an eco-friendly way to explore both the historic center and coastal areas.
-Taxis are also available for day trips or transfers to specific locations.
+Grand-Bassam is a compact town that's easily explored on foot, especially the historic colonial quarter where most attractions are concentrated within walking distance.
+Bicycle rentals are available from some hotels and guesthouses for around 2,000-3,000 CFA francs per day, providing an excellent way to explore the beaches and surrounding areas.
+Local motorcycle taxis (zémidjans) are available for short trips within town, typically costing 500-1,000 CFA francs per ride.
+For longer distances or beach hopping, shared taxis and private car hires are available, with private drivers charging around 5,000-10,000 CFA francs for half-day services.

 Where to Stay